Digital Markets Act Has Big Implications for Online “Gatekeepers” in the EU

 There's also a list of what gatekeepers will no longer be permitted to do, including:

-• treating the gatekeeper's own products and services more favourably in ranking than similar products or services offered by third parties
+• treating the gatekeeper's own products and services more favorably in ranking than similar products or services offered by third parties

 • preventing consumers from linking up to businesses outside their platforms